-- Fiji is a middle-income country with a GDP per capita (PPP) of USD 11,381 in 2021. - Due to COVID-19 Pandemic, the GDP (Real) had declined by 17% in 2020.
-However, in 2021, the GDP is showing signs of bouncing back with an annual growth rate of -5.1%, a recovery of almost 12 percentage points.
-1 - The inflation rate (CPI) of Fiji has increased to 0.2% in 2021 from -2.6% levels in 2020. - The general government gross debt to GDP has reached 83% in 2021 from 63.1% levels in 2020.
+- Fiji is a middle-income 1 country with a GDP per capita (PPP) of USD 5,086 in 2021. - Due to COVID-19 Pandemic, the GDP (Real) had declined by 17% in 2020.
+However, in 2021, the GDP has bounced back with an annual growth rate of -5.1%. - The inflation rate (CPI) of Fiji has increased to 0.2% in 2021 from -2.6% levels in 2020. - The general government gross debt to GDP has reached 83% in 2021 from 63.1% levels in 2020.

-- Fiji's 20-year National Development Plan aims to generate all power from RE sources by 2030. - Fiji has a Fiji National Policy in place to target rural electrification, grid-based power supply and R&D in promotion of new technology in RE.
-6 - The Fijian government in its NDC commitment has reaffirmed its net zero GHG emissions by 2050. - Fiji has enacted its Climate Change Act, 2021 as per the commitment in NDC to enable country's mitigation, adaptation, and disaster risk management.
-8
+- Fiji's 20-year National Development Plan aims to generate all power from RE sources by 2030. - Fiji has a Fiji National Policy in place to target rural electrification, grid-based power supply and R&D in promotion of new technology in RE.6 - The Fijian government in its NDC commitment has reaffirmed its net zero GHG emissions by 2050. - Fiji has enacted its Climate Change Act, 2021 as per the commitment in NDC to enable country's mitigation, adaptation, and disaster risk management.

-- Fiji receives moderate levels of solar irradiation (GHI) of 4.3 kWh/m2/day and specific yield 3.8 kWh/kWp/day indicating a moderate technical feasibility for solar in the country. - Fiji Electricity Authority (FEA) and the Korean International Cooperation Agency (KOICA) has developed a 1.55 MW solar PV project on the island of Taveuni.10 - Fiji is coming up with Energy Fiji Solar PV Park of 15 MW which is expected to start its commercial operation in 2023.
-11
+- Fiji receives moderate levels of solar irradiation (GHI) of 4.31 kWh/m2/day and specific yield 3.8 kWh/kWp indicating a moderate technical feasibility for solar in the country.9 - Fiji Electricity Authority (FEA) and the Korean International Cooperation Agency (KOICA) has developed a 1.55 MW solar PV project on the island of Taveuni.10 - Fiji is coming up with Energy Fiji Solar PV Park of 15 MW which is expected to start its commercial operation in 2023.11

-- 100% of the population in Fiji is having access to electricity since 2020.12 - Energy Fiji Ltd (EFL) has sole statutory authority for the generation, transmission, distribution, retail of electricity.
-13 - The Department of Energy (DOE) is responsible for energy policies and plans, energy efficiency and conservation, RE and rural electrification.14 - Energy Fiji Ltd (EFL) has set out a process for regularly reviewing the cost of electricity supply and setting tariffs and making all forms of electricity subsidies transparent to energy consumers.15
+- 100% of the population in Fiji is having access to electricity since 2020. - Energy Fiji Ltd (EFL) has sole statutory authority for the generation, transmission, distribution, retail of electricity.13 - The Department of Energy (DOE) is responsible for energy policies and plans, energy efficiency and conservation, RE and rural electrification.14 - Energy Fiji Ltd (EFL) has set out a process for regularly reviewing the cost of electricity supply and setting tariffs and making all forms of electricity subsidies transparent to energy consumers.15

-- Fiji's power network comprises of 11 kV, 33 kV, 132 kV lines.16 - In budget 2021-2022, Fiji government has allocated over USD 11 Mn for grid extension and house wiring for communities that have been relocated to due to rising sea levels.17 - ADB has provided a loan of USD 20 Mn to finance expansion of transmission network for 11 kV, 33 kV, 132 kV lines.
+- Fiji's power network comprises of 11 kV,33 kV,132 kV lines.16 - In budget 2021-2022, Fiji government has allocated over USD 11 Mn for grid extension and house wiring for communities that have been relocated to protect them from the rising seas.17 - ADB has provided a loan of USD 20 Mn to finance expansion of transmission network for 11 kV, 33 kV, 132 kV lines.

-- A risk sharing fund administered by ANZ Bank and funded by the Global Environment Facility is established to allow participation of Fiji Development Bank and ANZ Fiji to share the risk of lending for renewable projects.19 - Private Financing Advisory Network (PFAN) with its result-based concept is funding private distributed energy service companies (DESCOs) for co-financing and developing off-grid solar projects in Fiji.20 - EFL and IFC have signed an agreement for Pacific's largest solar project worth USD 15 Mn.21
+- A risk sharing fund administered by ANZ Bank and funded by the Global Environment Facility is established to allow par cipa on of Fiji Development Bank and ANZ Fiji - to share the risk of lending for renewable projects.19 - Private Financing Advisory Network (PFAN) with its result-based concept is funding private distributed energy service companies (DESCOs) for co-financing and developing off-grid solar projects in Fiji.20 - EFL and IFC have signed an agreement for Pacific's largest solar project worth USD 15 mn.21